zaeyyd/WebDevBlog/README.md

 * Each DAY has information on how to code that DAY... kind of meta :o

 ```
-Feel free to check out the Live Website above to get a better idea :)
+Feel free to check out the Live Website Link above to get a better idea :)
 ```